SayedJamil/M.A.G.N.E.T/README.md

 The M.A.G.N.E.T stack is a modern web development stack that consists of four key technologies, namely MongoDB, Express.js, GraphQL, and Apollo GraphQL, along with Node.js as the server-side runtime environment and TypeScript

-This stack combines the power of NoSQL databases, server-side TypeScript, and a flexible data query language to create scalable and efficient web applications.

-MongoDB provides a flexible and scalable NoSQL database, Express.js is a powerful and popular web framework for Node.js, GraphQL is a query language for APIs that allows for efficient and flexible data fetching, and Apollo GraphQL is a set of tools and server-side components for building GraphQL APIs.

-By combining these technologies, developers can create powerful and flexible web applications that can be easily extended and scaled.

 ## Tech Stack

 Node, Express, MongoDB, Graphql, Apollo-server, TypeScript.